NVIDIA-RTX/NRI/ProgrammingGuide.md

 ```

 * `interfaceName`
-  * The name of the interface C++ struct with "nri::" prefix.
+  * The name of the interface C++ struct with "nri::" prefix

 NRI.h defines a macro which can be used to get an interface name and interface size from a structure name: